tbenthompson/cppimport/README.md

 # Import C++ files directly from Python!

-cppimport is a small import hook that determines whether there is a C++ source file that matches the requested module.
-If there is, the file is compiled as a Python extension using (pybind11)[https://github.com/pybind/pybind11] and placed in the same folder as the C++ source file.
+**The technical description:** cppimport is a small import hook that determines whether there is a C++ source file that matches the requested module.
+If there is, the file is compiled as a Python extension using [https://github.com/pybind/pybind11](pybind11) and placed in the same folder as the C++ source file.
 Python is then able to find the module and load it.

+**Simpler language please:** Sometimes Python just isn't fast enough.
+Or you have existing code in a C++ library.
+So, you write a Python *extension module*, a library of compiled code.
+I recommend [https://github.com/pybind/pybind11](pybind11) for the C++ <--> Python bindings.
+I've done this a lot over the years.
+But, I discovered that my productivity goes through the floor when my development process goes from *Edit -> Test* in just Python to *Edit -> Compile -> Test* in Python plus C++.
+So, `cppimport` modifies the import process in Python so that you can type `import cppmodulename`, to import compile and import a C++ extension.
+Internally, when no matching Python module is found, `cppimport` looks for a file `cppmodulename.cpp`.
+If one is found, it is compiled and loaded as an extension module.

 I'm a big fan of the workflow that this enables, where you can edit both C++ files and Python and recompilation happens transparently.

 # Installation
 You probably just need to run `pip install cppimport`.